kean/Pulse/README.md

 ## Pulse Pro

-[**Pulse Pro**](https://kean.blog/pulse/pro) is a professional open-source macOS app that allows you to view logs in real-time.
+[**Pulse Pro**](https://pulselogger.com) is a professional macOS app that allows you to view logs in real time.
 The app is designed to be flexible, expansive, and precise while using all the familiar macOS patterns.
-It makes it easy to navigate large log files with table and text modes, filters, scroller markers, an all-new network inspector, JSON filters, and more.
+It makes it easy to navigate large log files with table and text modes, filters, an all-new network inspector, JSON filters, and more.

-> warning: Pulse Pro will be discontinued soon and replaced with Pulse for macOS.
-You can find a pre-release build of Pulse for macOS in the [latest releases](https://github.com/kean/Pulse/releases).

 ## Minimum Requirements